ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/cloud-native-app-dev.md

 **Resource Allocation and Scheduling**

 Your applications must include dynamic scheduling.
 This helps you to figure out where the application must run and this decisions are automatically taken for you by the scheduler.
-This scheduler collects all the informations of resources for different system and chooses the right place to run the application.
+This scheduler collects all the information of resources for different system and chooses the right place to run the application.
 Operator can override the decisions of the scheduler if he wants to.

 **Environment isolation**